Refah School: February 1st to 11th

 The school was used by the Council through meetings planning the Interim Government and several discussions at night time.
 It was similar to Khomeini's campaign in Neauphle-le-Château.
 Although the school was now more in the control of the clergy than Khomeini's non-clergy assistants, such as Sadegh Ghotbzadeh and Ebrahim Yazdi.
 It was at this school and time were Khomeini and his long-distant followers become close admirers.
 It also showcased Khomeini's tendency to give the Clergy a superior role in the future political system.

 The school however could not be used for the people's visit to the Ayatollah for the fact that it could not hold the large groups of people who had come to meet Khomeini.
 Therefore, the Alavi school, which was close to the Refah school and was also built by the Bazaaris, was used for that intention exclusively.

 On February 9, the school's underground was transformed into a weapons storage room when a weapons factory near the Doshan Tappeh Air Base was seized by armed rebellions.
 With the help of Mohammad-Ali Rajai and Hussein-Ali Montazeri, the weapons were distributed between revolutionaries, who were later able to emerge victorious in a battle against the Shah's Imperial Guard.

 After February 11

-As the control of Tehran was being lost to the revolutionaries, many Pahlavi regime officials were arrested by Islamist-Marxist guerrillas, where high-ranking officials were transported to the school's underground, where it was transformed into a temporary prison.
+As the control of Tehran was being lost to the revolutionaries, many Pahlavi regime officials were arrested by Islamic-Marxist guerrillas, where high-ranking officials were transported to the school's underground, where it was transformed into a temporary prison.
 The proximity of the jailed regime officers and Ayatollah Khomeini prompted his companions to move his residence to the Alavi school to secure his full safety.